 Why should healthcare managers study economics?
-In short, to be better managers.
-Economics offers a framework that can simplify and improve managers' decisions.
-This is valuable for all managers.
-It is especially valuable for clinicians who assume leadership roles in healthcare organizations.

-Managers are routinely overwhelmed with information, yet they lack the key facts that they need to make good decisions.
+To be better managers.
+Economics offers a framework that can help all managers simplify and improve their management decisions.
+It is especially valuable to clinicians who assume leadership roles in healthcare organizations.
+Managers are routinely overwhelmed with information, yet they often lack the key facts that they need to make good decisions.
 Economics offers a map that makes focusing on essential information easier.